projectbuendia/buendia/openmrs/README.md

       * Open the downloaded file and then open the .pkg file within to install it.
       * Open System Preferences > MySQL and click **Start MySQL Server** to bring the server up.

-##### Python and python-mysqldb
+##### Python 2.6 or 2.7 and the MySQLdb Python module

-You might already have python pre-installed on your OS.
-If so you only need to add the mysql connector.
+Most likely, you already have Python 2 installed with your operating system, so you only need to add the MySQLdb module.

   * AMI Linux: `sudo yum install -y mysql-devel python-devel MySQL-python gcc; sudo easy_install MySQL-python`
   * Debian Linux: `sudo apt-get install python python-mysqldb`
-  * Mac OS: There are different ways of installing mysql connector.
-Please refer to this [Mysql Page](https://dev.mysql.com/doc/connector-python/en/)
+  * Mac OS: `sudo pip install mysqlclient`

 ##### IntelliJ IDEA
   * Download the Community Edition at https://www.jetbrains.com/idea/download/ and follow the [setup instructions](https://www.jetbrains.com/idea/help/basics-and-installation.html#d1847332e131).